 Jack Zerby attributes his career to time spent learning from great mentors.
 Today, he's able to give back as a mentor to thousands of Skillshare students.Read More

 Want to learn how to design your first class?
-Enroll in our Skillshare class on becoming a teacher.Enroll for Free
+Check out our best practices for getting started.Learn More

 Anyone can teach a class.
 As long as your class adheres to our Publishing Guidelines, it can be published on Skillshare.

 Skillshare classes fall into a wide variety of topics, including Crafts, Culinary, Design, DIY, Entrepreneurship, Film, Fashion, Gaming, Music, Photography, Technology, Writing, and Creativity.
 We built Skillshare for creative people around the world.

 Skillshare classes include a combination of video lessons and a class project.
 A typical class has around 30 minutes to 1 hour of video lessons.
 Skillshare classes are all pre-recorded and self-paced.